nish-d/vicky002.github.io/_posts/2016-05-02-getting-started-with-open-source.md

 # What I learnt from Open Source

 I have learned so many valuable skills from my time using and contributing to open source projects.
-I've learned how many different build systems work, different styles of structuring code and files to enhance readability, Swagger for API I didn't know existed, etc. etc. etc.
+I've learned how many different build systems work, different styles of structuring code and files to enhance readability, Swagger for API which I didn't know existed, etc. etc. etc.

 #### Job opportunities